Alfred Heckmann: Squadron leader

-He returned to 1./JG 26 in July before being appointed Staffelkapitän of 3./JG 26 (3rd squadron of the 26th fighter wing) in January 1944.
+He returned to 1./JG 26 in July.
+On 23 January 1944, Heckamm was appointed Staffelkapitän (squadron leader) of 3.
+Staffel of JG 26.
+He succeeded Leutnant Herfried Kloimüller who had briefly led the Staffel after its former commander, Oberleutnant Heinrich Jessen, had been killed in a flying accident on 10 January.
 On 21 September, I./JG 26 attacked a formation of RAF C-47 Douglas Dakota transports over 's-Hertogenbosch en route to supply the Allied aerial landings at Arnhem.
 Heckmann claimed four shot down.

 On 1 January 1945, Heckmann led 23 Focke-Wulf Fw 190 D-9s of 3./JG 26 in Operation Bodenplatte, the attack on the Allied airfields in the Netherlands and Belgium.
-On 27 March 1945, Heckmann was made Staffelkapitän of 5./JG 26.
-Heckmann's stay was short as he was transferred to Jagdverband 44 at München-Reim on 14 April 1945, serving with the unit until the end of the war.